edgedb/edgedb/docs/datamodel/index.rst

 .. versionadded:: 5.0

-Each instance can be branched when working on new features, similar to branches in your VCS.
+Instances can be branched when working on new features, similar to branches in your VCS.
 Each branch has its own schema and data.

 .. _ref_datamodel_databases: